WangFeng18/3d-gaussian-splatting/README.md

 We implement the 3d gaussian splatting methods through PyTorch with CUDA extensions, including the global culling, tile-based culling and rendering forward/backward codes.

 #### Update
-- 6/26/2023 Accelerate **Training** Speed from avg 4 it/s to 8 it/s, by replace part of atomicAdd by warp reduction primitive.
+- 6/26/2023 Accelerate **Training** Speed from avg 4 it/s to 8 it/s, by replacing part of atomicAdd by warp reduction primitive.

 | Scene | PSNR from paper | PSNR from this repo | Rendering Speed (official) | Rendering Speed (Ours) |
 | --- | --- | --- | --- | --- |